 This hearty summer lasagna packs delicious roasted eggplant, zucchini and lycopene-rich tomatoes.
-Whole-wheat noodles pack cancer-fighting fiber and natural plant compounds, called phytochemicals, which protect cells from the type of damage that may lead to cancer.
-One batch serves 12 so make this recipe a part of your weekly meal prep.
+Whole-wheat noodles contain cancer-fighting fiber and natural plant compounds, called phytochemicals, which protect cells from damage that may lead to cancer.
+This recipe serves 12, making it a good choice for pleasing a crowd or batch cooking.

 - 2 eggplants (about 3 lbs.), quartered lengthwise

 - 6 medium zucchini (about 3 lbs.)

 - 15 oz. low-fat ricotta or low-fat cottage cheese (or a combination of both)